On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Lopsided Results for the Graph Zarankiewicz's Problem

 This yields the recursive formula

 which solves to

 as asserted.
 This completes the proof of Claim~\ref{Claim:PtsRectangles} and of Proposition~\ref{Prop:PtsRectangles}. \end{proof}

-Now we are ready to prove Proposition~\ref{Prop:PtsBoxes} which is a lopsided version of the bound of~\cite[Theorem~4.5]{CH23} on the number of edges in $K_{t,t}$-free bipartite intersection graphs of points and axis-parallel boxes in $\Re^d$ (though, with a weaker dependence on $t$).
+Now we are ready to prove Proposition~\ref{Prop:PtsBoxes} which is a lopsided version of the bound of~\cite[Theorem~4.5]{CH23} on the number of edges in $K_{t,t}$-free bipartite intersection graphs of points and axis-parallel boxes in $\Re^d$.
 Let us recall the statement of the proposition.

 \textbf{Proposition~\ref{Prop:PtsBoxes}.} Let $A$ be a multiset of points in $\Re^d$ and let $B$ be a multiset of axis-parallel boxes, where $|A|=n$ and $|B|=m$.
-Then for any $\epsilon>0$, \begin{enumerate} \item If the bipartite intersection graph $G_{A,B}$ is $K_{t,gt}$-free ($t$ on the side of $A$) then it has $O_{\epsilon} \left(gt^2 n (\frac{\log n}{\log \log n})^{d-1}+ tm (\frac{\log n}{\log \log n})^{d-2+\epsilon}\right)$ edges.
+Then for any $\epsilon>0$, \begin{enumerate} \item If the bipartite intersection graph $G_{A,B}$ is $K_{t,gt}$-free ($t$ on the side of $A$) then it has $O_{\epsilon} \left(gt n (\frac{\log n}{\log \log n})^{d-1}+ tm (\frac{\log n}{\log \log n})^{d-2+\epsilon}\right)$ edges.

-\item If the bipartite intersection graph of $G_{A,B}$ is $K_{gt,t}$-free ($t$ on the side of $B$) then it has $O_{\epsilon} \left(t n (\frac{\log n}{\log \log n})^{d-1}+ gt^2 m (\frac{\log n}{\log \log n})^{d-2+\epsilon}\right)$ edges. \end{enumerate}
+\item If the bipartite intersection graph of $G_{A,B}$ is $K_{gt,t}$-free ($t$ on the side of $B$) then it has $O_{\epsilon} \left(t n (\frac{\log n}{\log \log n})^{d-1}+ gt m (\frac{\log n}{\log \log n})^{d-2+\epsilon}\right)$ edges. \end{enumerate}

 Like in the proof of Proposition~\ref{Prop:PtsRectangles} above, it is clearly sufficient to prove the following claim, where $b$ is a parameter that may depend on $n,m$. \begin{claim} Let $A$ be a multiset of points in $\Re^d$ and let $B$ be a multiset of axis-parallel boxes, where $|A|=n$ and $|B|=m$.
-Let $b$ be a parameter. \begin{enumerate} \item If $G_{A,B}$ is $K_{t,gt}$-free ($t$ on the side of $A$) then it has $O(gt^2 n (\log_b n)^{d-1} + tm b^{d-1} (\log_b n)^{d-2})$ edges.
+Let $b$ be a parameter. \begin{enumerate} \item If $G_{A,B}$ is $K_{t,gt}$-free ($t$ on the side of $A$) then it has $O(gt n (\log_b n)^{d-1} + tm b^{d-1} (\log_b n)^{d-2})$ edges.

-\item If $G_{A,B}$ is $K_{gt,t}$-free ($t$ on the side of $B$) then it has $O \left(t n (\log_b n)^{d-1}+ gt^2 m b^{d-1} (\log_b n)^{d-2}\right)$ edges. \end{enumerate} \end{claim}
+\item If $G_{A,B}$ is $K_{gt,t}$-free ($t$ on the side of $B$) then it has $O \left(t n (\log_b n)^{d-1}+ gt m b^{d-1} (\log_b n)^{d-2}\right)$ edges. \end{enumerate} \end{claim}

 Indeed, substituting $b=(\log n)^{\frac{\epsilon}{d-1}}$ into the claim yields the assertion of Proposition~\ref{Prop:PtsRectangles}.

 \begin{proof}[Proof of Claim~\ref{Claim:PtsBoxes}] The proof is by induction on $d$.
 The induction basis is the case $d=2$ proved in Claim~\ref{Claim:PtsRectangles}.
 In the induction step, we assume that the claim holds for dimension $d-1$ and prove it for dimension $d$.